The Basics

 So it is written.

-Do you sell giggle weed?
+Do you sell the giggle weed?

 No. We dispense chocolate.
 That’s why we call it... oh, never mind...